 - 1. Event Parking (No Overnight Parking) - 2.
 No parking allowed for any length of time in the following areas from Midnight to 6:00 AM M-F and from 1:00 AM 6:00 AM on Saturday and Sunday - Lot A (East side of island...
 Behind football stands) - Lot D (Chapel Parking Lot) - Lot N (Learning Commons Parking Lot) - Lot G (Rowenhorst Student Center Parking Lot) - Lot H (located across Hwy 10 from Zwemer and VPH) - Exception: The rows on the east end next to Conoco that are marked with signs as open student parking may be used as such overnight.
 These spaces are for full time resident students only.
-All other vehicles must be parked in another spot in Lot H or in a different lot.
 Staff and Faculty are asked to leave these open for students. - Lot I (located just east of the Bultman Center) - Lot J (located at the south end of the Bultman Center) - Exception: Parking spaces around the center islands that are marked with signs as open student parking may be used as such overnight.
 These spaces are for full time resident students only.
-All other vehicles must be parked in another spot in Lot J or in a different lot.
-Staff and Faculty are asked to leave these open for students. - The half-circle drive in front of Fern Smith Hall - Albany Ave.
-Strip Lots (in front of Colenbrander, Hospers and Jaycee Park) - Korver Art Center parking lot - South side of Industrial Road (south of Bultman Center & Rowenhorst Student Center) - North Suites Hall (Front of the building) - Kepp Hall (Front and back of building) - Street parking after October 15 (or as marked by the city) - 3.
+Staff and Faculty are asked to leave these open for students. - The half-circle drive in front of Fern Smith Hall - · Albany Ave.
+Strip Lots (in front of Colenbrander, Hospers and Jaycee Park) - Korver Art Center parking lot - · South side of Industrial Road (south of Bultman Center & Rowenhorst Student Center) - North Suites Hall (Front of the building) - Street parking after October 15 (or as marked by the city) - 3.
 Restricted Parking (Upperclassmen): The following parking lots are available to upperclassmen (So., Jr., and Sr.) on an unlimited basis: - Lot A (behind Colenbrander and Hospers) - Lot E (north of Courtyard Village) - Courtyard Village Strip Lots - All Open Parking Lots, designated below - 4.
-Graduate Assistants & Graduate Program Parking - Street Parking West of Courtyard Village is Reserved for Graduate Assistants and Graduate Program Students Only.(Special Parking Pass is Issued.) - 5.
-Open Parking: The following parking lots are for all students but intended primarily for freshmen: - Lot B (north of Jaycee Park) - Lot C (corner of Albany and 6th Street paved and lit up) - North side of Industrial Road (south of Bultman Center & Rowenhorst Student Center) - Lot F (Designated Economy Lot, west of Juffer Fieldhouse) - Lot H (located across Hwy 10 from Zwemer and VPH) The rows on the east end next to Conoco that are marked with signs as open student parking may be used as such overnight.
+Graduate Assistants & Graduate Program Parking - Street Parking West of Courtyard Village is Reserved for Graduate Assistants and Graduate Program Students Only.
+(Special Parking Pass is Issued.) - 5.
+Open Parking: The following parking lots are for all students but intended primarily for freshmen: - Lot B (north of Jaycee Park) - Lot C (corner of Albany and 6th Street) - North side of Industrial Road (south of Bultman Center & Rowenhorst Student Center) - Lot F (Designated Economy Lot, west of Juffer Fieldhouse) - Lot H (located across Hwy 10 from Zwemer and VPH) The rows on the east end next to Conoco that are marked with signs as open student parking may be used as such overnight.
 All other spots in this lot are designated as No Overnight. - Lot J (located at the south end of the Bultman Center) Parking spaces around the center islands that are marked with signs as open student parking may be used as such overnight.
 All other spots in this lot are designated as No Overnight. - Lot K (Northeast of Seventh and Delaware) - Lot L (Southwest of Seventh and Delaware) - 6.
 Other Restrictions - Spaces reserved for the handicapped must be left clear for disabled persons.
-Unauthorized vehicles in these areas are subject to a \$50 fine and may be towed at the owner's expense. - Sidewalks, driveways, grassy areas, emergency, loading and service areas must be kept clear at all times.
+Unauthorized vehicles in these areas are subject to a \$100 fine and may be towed at the owner's expense. - Sidewalks, driveways, grassy areas, emergency, loading and service areas must be kept clear at all times.
 This includes access to trash bins.
 Vehicles parked in these areas may be ticketed and towed at the owner's expense. - Driving too fast in campus parking areas, driving on the grass/sidewalks or altering a parking tag can result in fines and/or removal of your parking tag.